AdAstra-LD/DS-Pokemon-Rom-Editor/README.md

 - Set Overlay1 as uncompressed.
 - Standardize item numbers (fixed).
 - Pokémon names to Sentence Case.

+### ROM Toolbox:
+A handy window that shows all the available script commands and the parameters they require.
+- Many commands have been identified and added.

 ### Wild Encounters Editor:
 - Added missing button functions (add and remove).